-5.3 Key delivery Items for this policy included the adoption of a Sustainable Development DPD and Allocations DPD, the need for which as stated previously have both been superseded by the intention to adopt the currently emerging new Local Plan.
-The Key Delivery Items stated also included an intention to undertake sub-regional work to review the Green Belt and discuss and where possible agree with neighbouring authorities an approach to meeting development needs.
+5.3 Key Delivery Items for this policy included the adoption of a Sustainable Development DPD and Allocations DPD, the need for which as stated previously have both been superseded by the intention to adopt the currently emerging new Local Plan.
+The Key Delivery Items also included the intention to undertake sub-regional work to review the Green Belt and discuss and where possible agree with neighbouring authorities an approach to meeting development needs.
 Extensive joint working has been undertaken with neighbouring authorities on this issue.
-A Green Belt Review has now been produced for St. Helens and supports the new Local Plan.
-It recommends a number of sites that could be released from the Green Belt in order to meet the employment and housing needs of the Borough.
+A Green Belt Review has now been produced for St Helens and supports the new Local Plan.
+It recommends a number of sites that could be released from the Green Belt in order to meet the employment and housing needs of the Borough for 2020 to 2035, and beyond.

-Item and Baseline Target Performance against targets in 2017/18 Distribution of Residential 69% St.Helens Core Area As illustrated in Table 2 below, the distribution of development Development up to 2023/24 (Baseline 2009 Annual 23% Newton-le-Willows and Earlestown has differed slightly from what was stated in these targets.
-In order to address this, the Monitoring Report) 4% Haydock and Blackbrook Council intends to review the distribution of development 3% Rural St.Helens required in its new Local Plan, albeit still with an emphasis on most development being within the main urban areas of the Borough.
+Item and Baseline Target Performance against targets in 2018/19 Distribution of Residential 69% St Helens Core Area As illustrated in Table 2 below, the distribution of development Development up to 2023/24 (Baseline 2009 Annual 23% Newton-le-Willows and Earlestown has differed slightly from what was stated in these targets.
+In order to address this, the Monitoring Report) 4% Haydock and Blackbrook Council intends to review the distribution of development 3% Rural St Helens required in its new Local Plan, albeit still with an emphasis on most development being within the main urban areas of the Borough.